 What is blood pressure?

-With each beat of the heart, blood is pumped out of the heart into the blood vessels, which carry your blood throughout your body.
-Your blood pressure is a measurement of the pressure or force inside your arteries with each heartbeat.
+Each time your heart beats, blood is pumped out of the heart into arteries that carry the blood throughout your body.
+Your blood pressure is a measurement of the pressure/force inside your arteries with each heartbeat.

 How is blood pressure measured?

-- Systolic blood pressure – the first number; the amount of pressure against the artery walls each time the heart contracts or squeezes blood out of your heart.
+- Systolic blood pressure – the first or top number; the pressure in the arteries when the heart is beating and the arteries are filled with blood

-- Diastolic blood pressure – the second number; the amount of pressure inside your arteries when your heart is at rest, in between heartbeats.
+- Diastolic blood pressure – the second or bottom number; the pressure in the arteries when the heart is resting between beats

-Your blood pressure recording is not always the same.
+Your blood pressure does not stay the same at all times.
 When you are exercising or excited, your blood pressure goes up.
-If you are at rest, your blood pressure will be lower.
-This is a normal response to changes in activity or emotion.
-Age, medications, and changes in position can also affect blood pressure.
+When you are resting, your blood pressure is lower.
+Your blood pressure can also change due to age, medications you take, and changes in position.

 What is high blood pressure?